Verona, Italy | 2018 Summer Sessions I & II

 Students are given the opportunity to learn, observe and participate first-hand in the art of preparing Italian foods and to study the relationship between food and culture.

 This course is based on the principle that cooking is a way to learn the culture and learning the culture is a way to better appreciate the cooking.
 The course has both a theoretical and a practical side.
+Not recommended for students on a gluten-free diet.

 Summer Session I (Management; 300-level; 3 credits)